 Why is your team driven to succeed?

 Another thing to consider when thinking about your product’s value is the team you’ll be working with.
 Annie McKee’s research has shown that many high-performing companies provide their employees with a sense of purpose, a hopeful vision, and the possibility to take part in resonant relationships.
 Teams thrive through common ground and shared goals, not snacks and game rooms.
+Again, this is something a prioritization canvas can help with – since by using a prioritization canvas, everyone knows the order in which things are being worked on, and why – giving them the common goals and common ground we’ve just talked about – as well as a reason for them.

 Today’s most desirable workplaces all know this.
 For millennials, a company’s vision is just as important as its salary package, especially in Western countries where IT specialists are lacking and pay is high.
 They’re not wrong to think so, either.
 Here at Mooncascade, we don’t work with payday loan companies or tobacco companies, for example, because we don’t believe it’s right.